 What’s more, et al. usually appears in formal research-driven or scholarly texts.
 Conversely, etc. appears in most types of writing.

 Yes, There Are Two of Them—The Other Et Al.

-First, in Latin, et alibi means and elsewhere.
-Use it when terminating lists.
-In this case, however, it functions as a stand-in for places rather than people or things.
+You can use it at the end of a list of locations.
+In this case, it functions as a stand-in for places rather than people or things.

-For example, Et alibi is used to reference specific occurrences of subjects or words in a body of text such as The Bible or Harry Potter.
+For example, Et alibi is used to reference specific occurrences of subjects or words in a body of text such as The Bible or Dune.